palera1n/palera1n/COMMONISSUES.md

 These repos are not meant to be used with palera1n and are able to break your jailbreak if you install anything from them.

 ## Pressing \"install\" on each jb
-**DO NOT DO THIS.** It will likely break your jailbreak install.
+**DO NOT DO THIS.** It resets your package lists and will likely break your jailbreak install eventually.
 Instead, press the gear icon, and then press Do All.

 ## --restorerootfs still keeps app icons??
 There's an issue with restoring rootfs where it doesn’t uicache. **There is no need to worry**; this happens on a couple of other jailbreaks and serves no harm to the user or device.